derekzacharias/cyberlab/README.md

 ###Run these commands and boom!
 ```
-The script will install docker, docker-compose, PicoCMS,```
+The DockerAndApps.sh script will install docker, docker-compose, PicoCMS,```

 ```
 txt